-Husam Jubran is a Muslim Palestinian guide and Fulbright scholar with a master's degree in conflict transformation and peacebuilding.
+Husam Jubran is a Muslim Palestinian guide and Fulbright scholar with a master's degree in conflict transformation and peace-building.
 An expert political, interfaith, and religious Holy Land guide, he lives in Bethlehem and is the Palestinian guide for National Geographic expeditions.
 Husam can work as a guide in Israel and Palestine, and charges $220 per day without a car and about $100 more per day with a car (depending on West Bank itinerary).

-Guides and tour companies interested in joining this list, please email email@example.com with a 20 word description of your company and your web address.)
+Guides and tour companies interested in joining this list: Email [email protected] with a brief description of your company and your web address.

 Meet the Middle East fosters relationships between the US and Middle East through education and immersion travel for students, adults, and businesses.
 MTME offers customizable, boutique-size trips allowing participants to immerse themselves in a tapestry of sacred stories with the people whose passion binds them to the land.
 MTME emphasizes cultural, historical, religious, archeological, and political explorations.